Ask Dr. Sudoku #6 – How to Build a City

 Now, a lot of the grid is specified and only one clue is left.
 Sometimes you get into this state and have no way to specify a unique grid but I was fairly sure I would be ok with this smaller 6×6 puzzle.
 You can actually explore all the options, as I show below, to come up with different puzzles.
 Only a 3 or a 5 work here, but I wanted smaller clues and used the 3 as the obvious best choice.

 I then resolved the whole puzzle from the start to make sure my two hard steps in the early images were *required* in the puzzle with all the clues.
 While I had to use them when the clues were ?’s, the solver will have those numbers.
-What this means is that while your puzzle will only be as hard as you set out to make it, it can actually become much easier when the clues you weren’t considering actually exist.
-This is particularly a problem with puzzles like sudoku where hiding that cool X-Wing step can be defeated by some simple singles that the last few digits allow.
+What this means is that while your puzzle will only be as hard as you set out to make it, it can actually become much easier when the clues you weren’t considering at first now exist in the final form.
+This is particularly a problem with puzzles like sudoku where hiding that cool “X-Wing” step can be defeated by some simple singles that the last few digits allow.
 So test and tweak is the rule.

 Fortunately, when I solved my puzzle again, the hard steps were still needed.
 If they weren’t, I would have gone back to the start and tweaked some of the early decisions.
 For example, I could have put a 3 in row 4 in that early step where I forced the 6′s.
 This would be a slightly different puzzle space, but still include my two early deductions.